loftwah/linux-for-pirates/README.md

 Ubuntu be released in October 2004, and it be the first Linux distribution to use GNOME as its default desktop environment.
 It be also the first Linux distribution to use Upstart as its default init system.

 Ubuntu be released in three editions: Ubuntu Desktop, Ubuntu Server, and Ubuntu Core.
 Ubuntu Desktop be a desktop operating system that be suitable for use on desktop computers, laptops, and other devices.
 Ubuntu Server be a server operating system that be suitable for use on servers and other devices that be runnin' headless.
 Ubuntu Core be a lightweight version o' Ubuntu that be designed for use on embedded devices.

+#### Kubuntu

+Kubuntu be a version o' Ubuntu that be based on KDE Plasma.
+It be developed and maintained by the KDE Community.

+Aye, matie!
+KDE be a free and open-source desktop environment fer Linux and Unix-like operatin' systems.
+'Tis known fer its customizable interface and a wide range o' features, such as a file manager, text editor, and multimedia player.

+Kubuntu be a version o' the Ubuntu Linux operatin' system that uses the KDE desktop environment.
+'Tis a community-supported version o' Ubuntu that be focused on providin' a polished and easy-to-use desktop experience with KDE.

 #### Arch Linux